 - (252) 986-4004

 The Dancing Turtle is a great neighborhood coffee shop, the kind where you’ll find townspeople and vacationers gathered for conversation along with espresso, lattes, mochas, cappuccinos and just plain wonderful coffee.
-They also serve fruit smoothies, chai, frozen drinks, organic teas, baked goods, instant oatmeal and biscotti.
+They also serve fruit smoothies, chai, frozen drinks, organic teas, homemade muffins and baked goods, instant oatmeal and biscotti.
 The atmosphere is warm and friendly; hang around awhile and meet some of the regulars.
 Wireless internet service is available.
-Books and gifts are for sale here too.
+Clothing, dog treats, books and gifts are for sale here too.
 You can check them out online for menu items, gift certificates and more.

 Diamond Shoals Restaurant

 Diamond Shoals is a restaurant, seafood market and sushi bar known for its friendly atmosphere and friendlier staff.
 It’s open seven days a week for breakfast, lunch and dinner.
 Be sure to try their award-winning clam chowder.
 Newly renovated, Diamond Shoals features a new lounge and Hatteras Island’s only sushi bar serving sushi every night.
 You can finally get a mixed drink on Hatteras Island, and Diamond Shoals has all ABC permits.
 Diamond Shoals has a beautiful seafood market that is open every day with large selection of fresh, local seafood.
 Catering for all your events or family gatherings is available; choose from sushi, fresh seafood or from their vast menu of options.